 Seminar talk on "Particle filtering based statistical inference for positioning and tracking applications", LINCS-Telecom Paris, France.

-Joint Communication and Sensing: We are developing joint communication and sensing based frameworks for large networks.
+Joint Communication and Sensing: We are developing joint communication and sensing based frameworks for a dynamical motion of a user in large networks.
 The key mathematical tools include inference, stochastic geometry, and probability theory.

 Key publications: [WCL-2024]